PaperDebugger/context-x-papers/README.md

 ### 4. Role in XtraMCP & PaperDebugger

-This repository functions as the **Researcher Node** within the XtraMCP architecture, decoupling orchestration from reasoning [1].
+This repository functions as the **Researcher Node** within the XtraMCP architecture, decoupling orchestration from reasoning [XtraGPT](#cite-xtragpt).

 #### 4.1 Researcher in the XtraMCP Architecture